Supercongruences involving products of two binomial coefficients

-(1.3) in the case $d=0$ was first conjectured by Rodriguez-Villegas [RV] in 2003 and later proved by Mortenson [M1] via an advanced tool involving the $p$-adic Gamma function and the Gross-Koblitz formula for character sums.
-(See also S. Ahlgren [A] and K. Ono [O] for such an approach.)
-(1.4) with $d=0$ yields the congruence
+was a conjecture of Rodriguez-Villegas [RV] confirmed by E. Mortenson [Mo1] via an advanced tool involving the $p$-adic Gamma function and the Gross-Koblitz formula for character sums.
+(1.3) with $d=0$ yields the congruence

 which was first proved in [S4] with the help of the software {\tt Sigma}.